 Now is probably a good time to talk about Boucher's 3-point shooting.

-I know I just said that he serves the role of a floor spacer on offence, but Boucher is shooting 28.3 percent from the perimeter this season.
+I know I just said that he serves the role of a floor spacer on offence, but Boucher shot 32.2 percent from the perimeter this season.
 He wasn't much better last season either.
 Granted, he appeared in only 28 games for the Raptors and played limited minutes, but he knocked down only 32.4 percent of his 3-point attempts.

 If he were a better 3-point shooter, Boucher would almost certainly have more suitors this offseason.
 And yet, any team that makes an offer for him will be hoping that he can turn himself into a more efficient 3-point shooter in the years to come.
 (I will say, Boucher sure isn't afraid to shoot 3s, which is both a gift and a curse.
 On one hand, he probably shouldn't be taking as many as he does if we're playing the percentage game.
 On the other, you'd like to think that someone who lets it fly as confidently as he does will find a way to make them drop eventually.)

 If he can, Boucher makes a lot of sense for a team like the Pelicans, who are built around a power forward who doesn't offer much floor spacing in Zion Williamson.
-Boucher's comfort playing on the perimeter would provide important spacing for Williamson on offence - Williamson is one of the most devastating paint scorers in the league, if you haven't heard - and his ability to protect the rim would take some pressure off of Williamson defensively.
+Boucher's comfort playing on the perimeter would provide important spacing for Williamson on offence - Williamson is already one of the most devastating paint scorers in the league - and his ability to protect the rim would take some pressure off of Williamson defensively.

 Basically, Boucher ticks two of the same important boxes that Ibaka does.
 The biggest difference is the Pelicans would be able to get Boucher for a lot less money than Ibaka.

 The way I like to view this: Boucher would be a younger, more athletic, substitute version of Brook Lopez next to Giannis Antetokounmpo.